Parents urged to act on invitation for child’s free flu vaccination

-Dr Chris Gardner, a Consultant Paediatrician at Royal Blackburn Hospital, said: “Whilst I’d really like to extend my thanks to all the families out there who usually take the time to vaccinate themselves and their children against flu, this year I really need to urge everyone to once again take this free opportunity to protect themselves from what can be a really serious and sometimes fatal virus.
+Dr Chris Gardner, a Consultant Paediatrician at Royal Blackburn Hospital, said: “Whilst I’d really like to extend my thanks once more to all the families out there who usually take the time to vaccinate themselves and their children against flu, this year with the added threat of Covid-19 still in circulation, I really need to urge everyone to once again take this free opportunity to protect themselves from what can be a really serious and sometimes fatal virus.

-“Children under five are the most likely to be admitted to hospital with flu complications and it tends to be the sickest and most vulnerable children who are the hardest hit.
+“Children under five are the most likely to be admitted to hospital with flu complications and it tends to be the sickest and most vulnerable children who are the hardest hit, although healthy children can be seriously affected as well.
 By vaccinating your child, you have not only protected them but the more vulnerable ones in school and your local community.”

 It’s vital that children get vaccinated every year, vaccines are not for life and just as the virus changes each year so does the vaccine - it will protect your child and potentially those they come into contact with.

-If your child is aged two or three, please contact your GP to book your appointment and if your child is at primary school or in year 7 at secondary school, please ensure you sign the consent form which will be sent to you from school.
+If your child is aged two or three, you should receive an invitation from your GP practice to attend a clinic.
+If your child is at primary or secondary school, please ensure you sign the consent form which will be sent to you from school.
 Those with asthma or other long term conditions should automatically be contacted by their GP.
 Young people with long-term health conditions up to the age of 17 are also eligible to receive a free flu vaccination at their GP practice or local pharmacy.

 If you want more information about when and how your child will be vaccinated against flu, talk to the GP, practice nurse or your child’s school nurse.
 Information can also be found online at https://www.nhs.uk/conditions/vaccinations/child-flu-vaccine/